-Impairment charges for the nine month period ended September 30, 2003 consisted of charges taken primarily at Devon Power LLC and Middletown Power LLC.
-As a result of the implementation of PUSH bidding at NRG Energy's Connecticut facilities and other regulatory developments and changing circumstances in the second quarter, as discussed further in Item 1 - Note 4 to the consolidated financial statements NRG Energy deemed it necessary to review the Connecticut facilities' cash flow models to incorporate changes to reflect the impact of FERC's April 25, 2003 orders on PUSH pricing and update the estimated impact of future locational pricing.
+As a result of these and other regulatory developments and changing circumstances in the second quarter, as discussed further in Item 1 - Note 4 to the consolidated financial statements of the Form 10-Q, NRG Energy deemed it necessary to review the Connecticut facilities' cash flow models to incorporate changes to reflect the impact of FERC's April 25, 2003 orders on PUSH pricing and update the estimated impact of future locational pricing.
 These revised cash flow models determined that the new estimates of pricing and cost recovery levels were not projected to provide sufficient revenue to cover the fixed costs at Devon Power LLC and Middletown Power LLC.
-As a consequence, at June 30, 2003, NRG Energy recorded a \$221.5 million impairment charge at Devon and Middletown Power LLC.
+As a consequence, at June 30, 2003, NRG Energy recorded a \$221.5 million impairment charge for Devon and Middletown.

-Credit rating downgrades, defaults under certain credit agreements, increased collateral requirements and reduced liquidity experienced by NRG Energy's during the third quarter of 2002 were "triggering events" which required NRG Energy to review the recoverability of its long-lived assets.
+Credit rating downgrades, defaults under certain credit agreements, increased collateral requirements and reduced liquidity experienced by NRG Energy during the third quarter of 2002 were "triggering events" which required NRG Energy to review the recoverability of its long-lived assets.
 Adverse economic conditions resulted in declining energy prices.
 Consequently, NRG Energy determined that many of its construction projects and its operational projects were impaired during the third quarter of 2002 and should be written down to fair market value.
-NRG Energy's management considered cash flow analyses, bids and offers related to those projects.
-These impairments of several of NRG Energy's assets were recognized as impairment charges in the third quarter of 2002.
-See Item 1 - Note 4 to the consolidated financial statements of the Form 10-Q for additional information.
+NRG Energy management considered cash flow analyses, bids and offers related to those projects.
+These impairments of several of NRG Energy assets were recognized as impairment charges in the third quarter of 2002 Statements of Operations.
+See Item 1 - Note 4 to the consolidated financial statements and notes of this Form 10-Q for additional information.

-During the third quarter of 2003, NRG Energy recorded \$396.0 million in connection with the resolution of the FirstEnergy Arbitration Claim.
-As a result of this resolution, FirstEnergy will retain ownership of the Lake Plant Assets and will receive an allowed general unsecured claim of \$396.0 million under its plan of reorganization submitted to the bankruptcy court.
-In accordance with SOP 90-7, this amount is recorded on the balance sheet as a pre-petition liability.
-NRG Energy also recorded approximately \$42.0 million of a contingent equity obligation in connection with its Brazos Valley Project as a result of the project lenders entering into a sales agreement whereby they agreed to sell the Brazos Valley project for a lower sale price than originally estimated.
-This contingent equity obligation is recorded as a restructuring charge.
-The remaining charges consisted primarily of employee separation costs, advisor fees and other Professional fees.
-During the second quarter of 2003, a settlement agreement with former NRG executives was accepted that resulted in a lower severance cost relating to the executives.
+NRG Energy incurred \$491.5 million of restructuring costs for the nine months ended September 30, 2003.
+During the third quarter of 2002, NRG Energy recorded \$396.0 million in connection with the resolution of the FirstEnergy Arbitration Claim.
+As a result of this resolution, First Energy will retain ownership of the Lake Plant Assets and will receive an allowed general unsecured claim of \$396.0 million under NRG Energy's Plan of Reorganization submitted to the Bankruptcy Court.
+In accordance with SOP 90-7, this amount is recorded on the balance sheet as a prepetition liability.
+NRG Energy also recorded approximately \$42.0 million of contingent equity obligation in connection with Brazos Valley as a result of the project lenders entering into a sales agreement whereby they agreed to sell the Brazos Valley project for a lower sale price then originally estimated.
+This contingent equity obligation is recorded as restructuring charges.
+The remaining charges consisted primarily of employee separation costs and advisor fees.
+During second quarter of 2003, a settlement agreement with former NRG Energy executives was accepted that resulted in a lower severance cost relating to the executives.
 As a result, approximately \$8.4 million was reversed out of the severance accrual during second quarter 2003.

 NRG Energy incurred \$37.7 million of restructuring costs for the nine months ended September 30, 2002.
 These costs consist primarily of employee separation costs and advisor fees.
-During second and third quarter of 2002, NRG Energy expensed a pre-tax charge of \$20.5 million and \$5.7 million for expected severance costs associated with its combining of various functions.
+During second and third quarter of 2002, NRG Energy expensed a pre-tax charge of \$20.5 million and \$5.7 million for expected severance costs associated with the combining of various functions of NRG Energy.